aantron/ocaml.org/data/planet/janestreet/rsync-rounds-timestamps-to-the-nearest-second.md

 source:
 ---

-<p>I&rsquo;m not sure how I&rsquo;ve managed to use rsync for so many years without ever
+<p>I’m not sure how I’ve managed to use rsync for so many years without ever
 noticing this, but hey, you learn something new every day!</p>